eclipse-chariott/Agemo/docs/containers.md

 `Mosquitto MQTT Broker` with the appropriate configuration for the x86-64 architecture.
 - [Dockerfile.mosquitto.arm64](../Dockerfile.mosquitto.arm64) - Dockerfile used to build the
 `Mosquitto MQTT Broker` with the appropriate configuration for the aarch64 architecture.
+- [Dockerfile.mosquitto.multi](../Dockerfile.mosquitto.multi) - Dockerfile used to build the
+`Mosquitto MQTT Broker` with the appropriate configuration for multiple architectures based on the TARGETARCH argument.

 #### Sample Applications